yusufklncc/Hackintosh-for-All-Computers/README.md

 <h3 align="left"> Features </h3>

-* Includes macOS Mojave 10.14.6 (18G103).
+- Includes macOS Mojave 10.14.6 (18G103).
-* It can be installed on original Mac devices.
+- It can be installed on original Mac devices.
-* 8GB or higher USB required.
+  - If you want to install it on a Mac computer, after writing the image to USB with balenaEtcher insert the USB into your Mac device and open the "Install macOS XXX" after entering the boot selector menu with the options key.- 8GB or higher USB required.
-* Compatible for laptop installation.
+- Compatible for laptop installation.
-* Compatible for desktop installation.
+- Compatible for desktop installation.
-* Compatible with UEFI and Legacy systems.
+- Compatible with UEFI and Legacy systems.
-* You can install OSX next to your Windows installed disk.
+- You can install OSX next to your Windows installed disk.
-* It has SSE support.
+- It has SSE support.
-* "Kurulum Sonrası - Post Installation" contains the most necessary programs after installation.
+- "Kurulum Sonrası - Post Installation" contains the most necessary programs after installation.
-* Compatible for computers with Intel and AMD processors.
+- Compatible for computers with Intel and AMD processors.

 <h1 align="center"> macOS High Sierra </h1>
 <p align="center">